antieau/antieau.github.io/_posts/2026-07-31-hodge-fourfolds.markdown

 provided the subscription used to access GPT-5.6 Sol Extra High and Akhil Mathew provided the subscription used to access Opus 5.0.
-This work was supported by NSF grant DMS-2152235, *FRG: Higher categorical structures in algebraic geometry* (Benjamin Antieau, Andrei Căldăraru, Akhil Mathew, and Martin Olsson).
+This work was supported by NSF grant DMS-2152235, *FRG: Higher categorical structures in algebraic geometry* (Benjamin Antieau, Andrei Căldăraru, Max Lieblich, Akhil Mathew, and Martin Olsson).